10 Best Gifts for Guitar Players

-There are many, many books available to help you learn or get better at guitar, and as a self-taught player I’ve been through a ton of them.
+There are many, many books available to help you learn or get better at guitar, and as a self-taught player, I’ve been through a ton of them.
 Most are relegated to the dark, rarely visited corners of my brain, but one book I not only remember but still use today is called .
 Fretboard Logic

 The guitar is a somewhat confusing instrument.
-On piano all of the notes are in a straight line, and it’s pretty easy to see how they all fit together.
-But on guitar you have six strings, and therefore six straight lines.
-When you talk about scales and chords on guitar you are usually working across several strings at once, and how those dimensions fit together sometimes isn’t to clear.
+On piano, all of the notes are in a straight line, and it’s pretty easy to see how they all fit together.
+But on the guitar you have six strings, and therefore six straight lines.
+When you talk about scales and chords on the guitar you are usually working across several strings at once, and how those dimensions fit together sometimes isn’t to clear.

 Fretboard Logic helps you make sense of all that, using a concept called CAGED theory.
 In a nutshell, it’s a smart way to look at the guitar fretboard using some basic chord shapes that even beginning guitar players will know.
 And, if your guitarist happens to be a beginner, this book provides a smart method for lifting a lot of the haze that comes along with starting out on the instrument.